Gardner-BinfLab/ncVarDB/README.md

 Data:

-A lot of the raw data used to generate the results from this paper - some files were too big for Github but can be found on the Zenodo repository
+The final datasets, and the raw data used in the generation of the figures and benign dataset.
+Some files were too big for github but can be found on our Zenodo repository

 Docs:

-General helpful documents, including a description of files found in scripts

-Repo:

-The four final files for this database
+General helpful documents

 Scripts: